Skip to main content

 Our Eclipse Packages

-We have secured group blocks on two carefully selected voyages:
+We’ve secured group blocks on two carefully selected voyages:

 Select Package: Cunard Queen Victoria — 14 nights, Southampton roundtrip via Tangier.
 From $2,909 per person.
 This is a traditional ocean crossing with a purpose: the ship positions itself in the Strait of Gibraltar for totality.